KietNg874/FCJ-Workshop/content/_index.md

 ---
 # Serverless Backup & Disaster Recovery Workshop

-In this comprehensive workshop, you'll build a production-ready serverless backup solution that leverages AWS serverless technologies to provide automated, scalable, and cost-effective data protection.
+In this workshop, you'll build a production-ready serverless backup solution that leverages AWS serverless technologies to provide automated, scalable, and cost-effective data protection.
 Learn how to implement disaster recovery strategies using AWS Lambda, Step Functions, S3, DynamoDB, and other managed services.

 ![Serverless Backup Architecture](/FCJ-Workshop/images/backup-architecture.jpg)